 Financial experts agree that to achieve the best return from investments in stocks, you should hang onto your shares for the long term.
-If, however, you’ve decided that it’s time to sell any stock you own, then you’ll need to understand how much taxes to pay on stocks.
+However, if you have decided that it’s time to sell any stock you own, then you’ll need to understand how much taxes to pay on stocks.

-Finding More Information About Capital Gains Tax
+The Capital Gains Tax Penalty

 Earnings from stocks that you’ve had for less than a year are taxed at a higher rate than those you’ve held for longer, even though both stocks are subject to capital gains tax at sale.
 For stocks owned less than a year, the capital gains tax penalty is equal to your normal tax rate, which is dependent on how much you earn, and thus what tax bracket you fall under.

 To find out just how much you’ll owe in taxes for the sale of a stock, the first thing you need to do is figure out how much you gained, if anything, from the investment.
 This is the difference between the stock’s selling price (minus the cost of executing the sale) and the price for which you purchased the stock (plus any fees that resulted from the purchase).

 The reason for that is that the company stock is considered part of your overall compensation plan.
-For tax-deferred accounts such as 401ks, selling doesn’t trigger any tax penalties, because you pay taxes on your gains only when you start withdrawing from your plan at retirement.
+For tax-deferred accounts such as 401(k)s, selling doesn’t trigger any tax penalties, because you pay taxes on your gains only when you start withdrawing from your plan at retirement.

 One way to do that is to limit how much you are taxed.
 You can do so by delaying the sale of stock, since you’ll pay more in stock income tax for investments sold within a year of purchase than for those you keep for longer than a year.

 Reporting Your Capital Gains

 You can use Schedule D of IRS Form 1040 to report all capital gains related information to the IRS for tax purposes.
 Failure to do so could result in stiff penalties.